Affine flag varieties and quantum symmetric pairs: The coideal subalgebra of

 Summarizing the results from Propositions~\ref{prop:inj-j} and \ref{prop:Unc-coideal}, we have proved the following. \begin{thm} The algebra $\bU^{\fc}_n$ is a coideal subalgebra of $\bU_n$, and $(\bU_n, \bU^{\fc}_n)$ forms an affine quantum symmetric pair in the sense of Kolb-Letzter \cite{Ko14}. (see Figure~\ref{figure:jj} for the relevant involution.) \end{thm}

-The following is a variant of \cite[Theorem 7.1]{Ko14} in our setting and our notation. \begin{prop} For $n=2r+2$ with $r\geq 1$, the $\mbb Q(v)$-algebra $\bU_n^{\fc}$ has a presentation with generators $\mathbf e_i, \mathbf f_i$, and $\mathbf k^{\pm 1}_i$ for $i\in [0, r]$ and relations given in Proposition~\ref{relation:Schurc}. \end{prop} Note that the first relation in Proposition~\ref{relation:Schurc} (which is not present in \cite{Ko14}) simply reflects the fact that various quantum affine algebras arising from geometry in this paper are always of level zero.
+The following is a variant of \cite[Theorem 7.1]{Ko14} in our setting and our notation. \begin{prop} For $n=2r+2$ with $r\geq 1$, the $\mbb Q(v)$-algebra $\bU_n^{\fc}$ has a presentation with generators $\mathbf e_i, \mathbf f_i$, and $\mathbf k^{\pm 1}_i$ for $i\in [0, r]$ and relations given in Proposition~\ref{relation:Schurc}. \end{prop} Note that the first relation in Proposition~\ref{relation:Schurc} (which is not present in \cite{Ko14}) simply reflects the fact that various quantum affine algebras arising from geometry in this paper are always of level zero. \footnote{Replace this sentence by ``Note that the generators $\mbf k^{\pm 1}_i$ for $i\in [r+1,n-1]$ can be defined similarly, but we will have $\mbf k^{\pm 1}_i = \mbf k^{\mp 1}_{n-1-i}$, this simply reflects the fact that various quantum affine algebras arising from geometry in this paper are always of level zero.''}

 For $n=2$ (i.e., $r=0$), the imbedding $\jmath_2: \bU^{\C}_2 \to \bU_2 = \bU(\widehat{\mathfrak{sl}_2})$ in \eqref{prop:inj-j} is defined by

 We shall give a presentation for $\bU_2^{\fc}$, which was excluded from Proposition~\ref{present:Ujj} above.